vigneshkannan255/tryhackme_writeup/advent_of_cyber/day_2.md

     username: admin
     password: defaultpass

-## 2 What is the password you found?
+## 2.What is the password you found?
  Ans: defaultpass

  Hey all - Please don't forget to BYOE(Bring Your Own Eggnog) for the partay!!
-## 3 What do you have to take to the 'partay'
+## 3.What do you have to take to the 'partay'
 Ans: Eggnog